AnonymousPlanet/thgtoa/guide.md

 We have to make the Decoy OS as plausible as possible.
 We also want your adversary to think you're not that smart.

 Therefore it's important to voluntarily leave some forensic evidence of your Decoy Content within your Decoy OS.
-This evidence will let forensic examiners see that you mounted your Outer Volume frequently to access it's content.
+This evidence will let forensic examiners see that you mounted your Outer Volume frequently to access its content.

 Here are good tips to leave some forensics evidence: